Lady in Danger (play): 1942 amateur production

-The play was first produced by Doris Fitton at the Independent Theatre in Sydney in early 1942.
+The play was first produced by Doris Fitton at the Independent Theatre in Sydney in early 1942 starring Gwen Plumb.
+(Although the character of Monica Sefton had appeared in Afford's earlier radio play A Cat Across Their Path.)

+The Sydney Morning Herald said "Well written and full of dramatic surprise the play deserves the attention of the professional theatre."

+Wireless Weekly said "Mr Afford uses stock material, but with skill and sure-fire effect.
+Everything is nicely explained, and the action, after a longish start, runs true and smooth to an exciting final scene.
+Dialogue is studded with wisecracks, ranging from the feeble to the inspired.
+Too many seemed artificially introduced.
+However, I consider that it is not the function of little theatres to present murder mysteries.
+Our professional theatre seems intent on supplying all the demand this...
+Nevertheless, it is pleasing to see an Australian playwright win success in a highly competitive field."

 1944 professional production

 The play was seen by representatives of J.C.
 Williamsons Ltd, the leading theatrical producers in the country, who bought the rights.
-Since Williamsons had not produced an Australian play in over 20 years this was seen as a positive step for Australian playwriting.
+Since Williamsons had not produced an Australian play in over 20 years (the previous one was The Flaw) this was seen as a positive step for Australian playwriting.